 Why Animal Names Resist Status Hierarchies

 Animal names sidestep this problem.
-An Owl is not intrinsically more valuable than a Salmon.
+An Owl is not intrinsically more valuable than a Bee.
 The names are easy to remember, easy to say in conversation, and carry enough associative meaning to be useful without implying rank.

 The AB5C Circumplex: The Science Behind the 12 Roles